DiedB/Homey-TeslaEnergy/README.txt

-This app supports the Tesla Backup Gateway, the central hub measuring power flows between your home, Solar Roof and Powerwall.

 Keep an eye on your home energy consumption, the renewable energy production from your Solar Roof and the status of your Powerwall.
 Use Homey to balance the energy flows and steer energy-consuming devices to make your home that much more sustainable!